tinhnh2/Qmix/README.md

 •	alignments: the full path to folder of alignments.

-  For example: sh Qmix.sh 4x 0.95 18 LG /home/user/Qmix/hssp200
+  For example: sh Qmix.sh GTR20 4x 0.95 18 LG /home/user/Qmix/hssp200

-The Qmix program will use 18 CPU cores to estimate a 4-matrix mixture model from alignments in the /home/user/Qmix/hssp200 folder following the free-distribution scheme for site rates.
+The Qmix program will use 18 CPU cores to estimate a 4-matrix mixture time reversible model from alignments in the /home/user/Qmix/hssp200 folder following the free-distribution scheme for site rates.
 The Qmix program will output four matrices Q.1, Q.2, Q.3, and Q.4 (corresponding to the ‘very slow’, ‘slow’, ‘medium’, and ‘fast’ rate category, respectively) to the same running folder.

 **3.**	**Using mixture models**